fabiankaraben/esdocu-com/content/typescript/handbook/manipulacion-tipos/mapped-types.md

 ### Further Exploration {#further-exploration}

-Mapped types work well with other features in this type manipulation section, for example here is [a mapped type using a conditional type ↗](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) which returns either a `true` or `false` depending on whether an object has the property `pii` set to the literal `true`:
+Mapped types work well with other features in this type manipulation section, for example here is [a mapped type using a conditional type](/typescript/handbook/manipulacion-tipos/tipos-condicionales) which returns either a `true` or `false` depending on whether an object has the property `pii` set to the literal `true`:

 {{< content-ads/middle-banner-5 >}}